 Probably the most controversial name on the list, Uri Geller made a name for himself in the 1970s performing his unique version of "magic" on numerous television shows.
 Geller presented himself as a psychic and demonstrated his psychokinetic powers by bending spoons.
 The Israeli magician purposefully blurred the lines between what is real and what is magic, and audiences ate it up, wanting desperately to believe in the paranormal.
 Of course, many skeptics, including James Randi, crusaded against Geller's claims and insisted that his demonstrations could be explained and replicated using principles of magic.
 Still, people so wanted to believe.

-Billing himself as "The World's Fastest Illusionist," the Dutch magician, Hans Klok, has performed all over the world and has been seen by millions through his numerous television appearances.
-Klok had a show, The Beauty of Magic, at the Planet Hollywood casino in Las Vegas that featured Pamela Anderson and also toured with his show, The Houdini Experience in Europe.
+Billing himself as "The World's Fastest Illusionist," the Dutch magician, Hans Klok, has performed all over the world and has been seen by millions through his numerous television appearances and specials.
+In addition to touring with his show, The Houdini Experience in Europe, Klok has now opened a Las Vegas illusion show at the Excalibur Hotel and Casino.
 Klok has brought his magic to unique audiences ranging from World Cup football fans to fashion shows.

 While many may only know Neil Patrick Harris as an actor from his time on shows such as How I Met Your Mother and Doogie Howser, M.D., Harris is also a magician.
 He has previously served as the President of the Board of Directors at the world-famous private club for magicians, the Magic Castle, in Hollywood.
 Harris has also directed the magic show, Nothing to Hide, at the Geffen Playhouse in 2012, starring Helder Guimaraes and Derek DelGaudio, and served as executive producer of DelGaudio's magic show, In & Of Itself, directed by Frank Oz, off-Broadway in 2017.